Configuring A (Mac) Computer For Use As A Media/iTunes Server

 - Tick 'Copy files to iTunes Media folder when adding to library'

-- Click on "Home Sharing" in the list on the left of the main iTunes windows (in iTunes 11 or later go to View menu > Show Sidebar to see this list or select Home Sharing from the pop-up menu in the top left of the iTunes window)
+- Click on "Home Sharing" in the list on the left of the main iTunes windows

 - Enter the Apple ID that you are going to use for Home Sharing and then click "Create Home Share"